-Lesson 7: A Ticket to Ride
+Lesson 7: A Ticket to Ride Student Activity page 18

 Tell your students they have been hired to redesign the tickets used to board Titanic.
 While on the field trip, they must fill in the chart on their Student Activity page.
 Their final ticket design must incorporate that information somehow.
 For examples, students can refer to the Boarding Pass they received at the Exhibition as well as the picture of an authentic ticket on their worksheet.